-OL-5.2-R4 Simultaneous multiple-field imaging and deconvolution with gridded and ungridded (FFT and DFT) computation of model subtraction must be supported.
+OL-5.2-R4 Simultaneous multiple-field imaging and deconvolution must be supported.

 OL-5.2-R5 Subtraction of continuum level from spectral data is required, in both the Fourier and image domain.
 In the case of uv-plane subtraction, flexible setting of the frequency channel ranges for the calculation of the continuum level and selection of the type of fitting (polynomial, spline) should be available in both GUI and CLI.